kodyvajjha/ocaml-dlx/README.md

-For example, given items `["a";"b";"c";"d"]` and options `[["a";"d"];["a";"b"];["c";"b"]]`,the DLX algorithm computes all exact covers of the items (a partition of the items set consisting of options set).So in this case we return `[[["a";"d"];["b";"c"]]]`.
+For example, given items `["a";"b";"c";"d"]` and options `[["a";"d"];["a";"b"];["c";"b"]]`,the DLX algorithm computes all exact covers of the items (a partition of the set of items using the options set).
+So in this case we return `[[["a";"d"];["b";"c"]]]`.

-This algorithm backtracks over a data structure consisting of vertical doubly linked lists where the items are joined to corresponding options:
+This algorithm backtracks over a data structure consisting of vertical doubly linked lists where the items are joined to corresponding options.
+Here is a picture of this data structure for the above example:

 ```
 ┌────────────────┬──────────────┬──────────────┬──────────────┬──────────────┬┐